Friday, December 22, 2023

 Bradley Cooper.
 Maestro.

 A remarkable feat by Bradley Cooper.
 A major American director is born.
 Furthermore, after Ridley Scott's ornate but listless "Napoleon", he demonstrated how biopics can be made without excessive stretching of a screen time or cursory scenes, not understandable without reading bad, plagiarized 1400 pp. long biographies.
 Cooper is brilliant as Bernstein.
 Carey Milligan as his much-suffering wife is perfect.
 Party dialogs, half-silenced by an ambient noise are perfect, camera work is perfect.
-I was not particularly touched by the movie, but again, this may be it was my jealousy for Irina Shayk. 😀
+Presentation of serious music in a feature movie is perfect.
+I was not particularly touched by the film, but again, this may be it was my jealousy for Irina Shayk. 😀

 Saturday, December 2, 2023